 The Student Right to Know and Campus Security Act of 1990 is a federal mandate which requires all current students and employees be provided with information on policies and procedures involving campus security, the reporting of criminal action or other emergencies, and the enforcement authority of security personnel.
 This information must also include descriptions of programs for students and employees about campus security and crime prevention, as well as statistics on the occurrence of specific crimes.
-Notification of the annual report is made by the University's Director of Campus Safety and Emergency Management and the full report is posted on the University's website each October.
+Notification of the annual report is made by the University's Assistant Vice President for Campus Services and the full report is posted on the University's website each October.
 Hard copies are available from the Office of Campus Safety and Emergency Management on request.